msg-byu/getting-started/instructions/UNIX.md

 Documents Pictures  Desktop Downloads Music Videos
 ```

-Which you probably recognise as the folders you always see when you first open the file explorer application.
+Which you probably recognize as the folders you always see when you first open the file explorer application.

 ### cd